LLM Unlearning with LLM Beliefs: Introduction

 Building on the above insight, we propose a bootstrapping (BS) framework~\citep{yarowsky1995unsupervised}, where “bootstrapping” reflects the idea of using the model beliefs as auxiliary unlearning signals.
 This design extends unlearning beyond fixed target responses and directly counteracts the probability regions into which mass would otherwise be squeezed, thereby enabling more thorough forgetting.
-Concretely, BS is realized in two forms: BS-token (BS-T) mixes the one-hot label of the target response with the model’s own high-probability token predictions to form a soft target, explicitly suppressing those tokens during training; BS-sequence (BS-S) samples entire high-confidence responses from the model and augments them as additional unlearning data, ensuring that complete harmful continuations are removed rather than merely isolated words (cf.~Section~\ref{subsec:algorithm}).
+Concretely, BS is realized in two forms: BS-token (BS-T) mixes the one-hot label of the target response with the model’s own high-probability token predictions to form a soft target, explicitly suppressing those tokens during training; BS-sequence (BS-S) samples entire high-confidence responses from the model and augments them as additional unlearning data, ensuring that complete harmful continuations are removed rather than merely isolated words (cf.~\S\ref{sec:method}).
 In both cases, model beliefs are directly built into the loss: the objective penalizes not only the original target but also what the model itself would otherwise most confidently predict, preventing probability mass from “escaping” into semantically similar rephrasings.
-We further provide theoretical analysis showing how such bootstrapping alleviates the squeezing effect under the learning dynamics framework (cf.~Section~\ref{subsec:theory}).
-Finally, in Section~\ref{sec:experiment}, extensive experiments conducted with \openunlearning~\citep{openunlearning2025} across multiple benchmarks and models confirm the effectiveness of BS-T and BS-S over prior methods.
+We further provide theoretical analysis showing how such bootstrapping alleviates the squeezing effect under the learning dynamics framework (cf.~\S\ref{sec:theory}).
+Finally, in \S\ref{sec:experiment}, extensive experiments conducted with \openunlearning~\citep{openunlearning2025} across multiple benchmarks and models confirm the effectiveness of BS-T and BS-S over prior methods.

-\textbf{Contributions.} The contributions of this work can be summarized as: \begin{itemize} \item We reveal that NPO-based methods suffer from spurious unlearning, where models still generate semantically related variants of target responses.
+\textbf{Contributions.} The contributions of this work can be summarized as: \begin{itemize}[leftmargin=*,itemsep=0.4em,parsep=0em,partopsep=0em,before= ,after= ] \item We reveal that NPO-based methods suffer from spurious unlearning, where models still generate semantically related variants of target responses.
 We attribute this to the squeezing effect, whereby probability mass shifts into high-likelihood regions, and characterize this phenomenon.